gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 wm0: device timeout (txfree 4032 txsfree 0 txnext 832)
 ```

-`wm0` is our network device (an e1000 PCIe NIC emulated by QEMU here).
+`wm0` is our network device (a e1000 PCIe NIC emulated by QEMU here).
 The
 device timeout message is due to a [watchdog timer expiring in the NetBSD driver
 code][4].
 At this stage, I was still confused.
 Why would the device not work
 correctly for me?
 It definitely works with any other OS.
 The bug must be